 The Board of Directors and key staff will participate in annual training on their responsibilities under the Brown Act, applicable conflicts of interest laws, including the Political Reform Act and the anti self-dealing provisions of the California Corporations Code, and the roles and responsibilities of the Board.
+Beginning January 1, 2025, Board members shall comply with ethics training requirements as specified in AB 2158 (2022).
 The Board may select experts such as charter law firms or other experts to provide this training.
 Lashon Academy also intends to send Board members and appropriate staff members to regional and state conferences for development on a broad array of topics to support their continuous development as school leaders.